-It can be so frustrating to explore homeschool spaces in the Pinterest world, can’t it?
+It can be so frustrating to explore homeschool organization ideas in the Pinterest world, can’t it?
 I mean those pins with those precisely appointed bookshelves and totally organized desks for each student make it seem like you are somehow failing when you only have a small book shelf in the corner of the dining room that’s overly stuffed with papers, notebooks, and half-finished projects.

 While having a dedicated, completely organized, homeschool space might be the ideal the reality is most families do not homeschool that way.
 Instead, homeschooling moms carve out small niches within the home, gather some shelves, or tables and a place to store things.
 Then, homeschooling happens all over the house.
 It might be reading on the couch, math on the floor, history in the car on the way to a doctor’s appointment, and science at the kitchen sink or in the backyard.
-Homeschooling happens everywhere.
+Homeschooling happens everywhere!

 But how do you create a workable homeschool space within the footprint of your home?

-Ideas Organizing for Maximizing your Homeschool Spaces
+Homeschool Organization Ideas for Maximizing All of Your Homeschool Spaces

 Homeschooling in the Dining Room or Kitchen